IgorMundstein/WinMemoryCleaner/README.md

 ### Processes excluded from optimization

-- Allows the user to create a list of processes that will be ignored when memory is optimized.
+- The user can build a list of processes to ignore when memory is optimized.

 ### Settings